 Payment Procedure

-Important facts about your student account:
+Important facts about your student account and billing procedures:

-- The student bill is available via UAOnline immediately upon registration.
+• The student bill is available via UAOnline immediately upon registration.
 Additionally, an electronic bill will be generated on or about the 15th of each month and an email reminder will be sent to the preferred or UAA-assigned e-mail address.
 A paper bill will not be mailed.

-- UAA does not initiate drop for non-payment, non-attendance, or non-participation.
+• UAA does not initiate drop for non-payment, non-attendance, or non-participation.
 Students are held academically and financially responsible for all courses for which they register.

-- Tuition and fee charges may be audited, corrected, and adjusted at any time.
+• Tuition and fee charges may be audited, corrected, and adjusted at any time.
 Students are notified of adjustments by e-mail.
 The university reserves the right to change its tuition or fees at any time.

 4 ways to pay your bill:

-- Pay in person with check, money order, or cash at UAA Cashiering.
+• Pay in person with check, money order, or cash at UAA Cashiering.

-- Mail a check or money order to UAA Cashiering, PO Box 141609, Anchorage, AK 99514-1609.
-Please be sure to include the UAID number of the account you would like credited.
-Payments must be received by the payment deadline.
+• Mail a check or money order to UAA Cashiering, PO Box 141609, Anchorage, AK 99514-1609.
+Include the UAID number of the account to be paid.

-- International payments may be made using Flywire.
+• International payments may be made using Flywire.

 Payment Plans: